ome/omero-documentation/server/backup-and-restore.rst

 amongst systems administrators and as such the OMERO project does not make any explicit recommendations about backup software.
-In the interest of providing a working example we will use open source ``rdiff-backup`` project and like *Backing up your PostgreSQL database* above, provide a backup script which can be placed in ``/etc/cron.daily`` to perform daily ``/OMERO`` backups:
+In the interest of providing a working example we will use open source ``rdiff-backup`` project and like :ref:`backup-and-restore_postgresql` above, provide a backup script which can be placed in ``/etc/cron.daily`` to perform daily ``/OMERO`` backups: